Originally published in June 2018, this blog has been updated as of July 2019.

 - Layer text for a 3D effect.
 To layer text, simply write out a message and then copy and paste the message into a new text box.
 Resize the duplicate text to the same size as the original message and position the duplicate text slightly off of the original text.
 Make sure to change the color of at least one text to create the layer effect.
 Add more layers if desired!

 - Use a stylus.
 To get more precise (and fancy) writing using the brush tools, try using a stylus to hand write messages.
-The stylus gives you a lot more control and is easier than drawing out words with just your finger.
+A stylus gives you a lot more control and is easier than drawing out words with just your finger.

 - Utilize keyboard symbols for design elements.
 For example: Want a straight line?
 Type out a series of underscores connected together.
 Need perfect circles or polka dots?
 Use bullet points.
 Want a squiggly line?
 Use the approximate sign.
 Try enlarging or sizing down the symbols for different looks.
 The main point: Get creative and use all the keyboard things!